Renny-Yegon/alx-pre_course/0x01-git/README.md

-Created an new directory called 0x01-git
+Created an new directory called 0x01-git in your alx precourse repo.